Geometric Manin's conjecture in characteristic $p$: Introduction

-When one counts the number of rational points, it is important to consider the {\it exceptional set} and remove the contribution of the exceptional set from the counting function so that the asymptotic formula reflects the global geometry of the underlying pair.
-The geometric aspect of Manin's conjecture, particularly concerning the exceptional set, has been developed in \cite{HTT15, LTT14, LT16, Sen17b, LST18, LTRes, Gao23}.
-In \cite{LST18} the authors and Sengupta proposed a conjectural description of the exceptional set in Manin's conjecture; using recent advances in higher dimensional algebraic geometry such as the minimal model program \cite{BCHM} and Birkar's solution to the BAB conjecture in \cite{birkar16, birkar16b} we verified that this proposed set is indeed a thin set as predicted by Peyre in \cite{Peyre03}.
-There is an alternative proposal using the notion of freeness of rational points combined with all heights approach; see \cite{Peyre17} and \cite{Peyre21}.
+When one counts the number of rational points, it is important to consider the {\it exceptional set} and remove the contribution of the exceptional set from the counting function so that the asymptotic formula reflects the global geometry of the underlying pair of a smooth Fano variety $X$ and an ample divisor $L$ on $X$.
+The geometric aspect of Manin's conjecture, particularly concerning the exceptional set, has been developed in \cite{HTT15, LT16, LTT14, LTRes, Sen17b, LST18, Gao23}.
+In \cite{LST18} the authors and Sengupta proposed a conjectural description of the exceptional set in Manin's conjecture; using recent advances in higher dimensional algebraic geometry such as the Minimal Model Program (the MMP for short) as developed by \cite{BCHM} and Birkar's solution to the BAB conjecture in \cite{birkar16, birkar16b} we verified that this proposed set is indeed a thin set as predicted by Peyre in \cite{Peyre03}.
+There is an alternative proposal using the notion of freeness of rational points combined with the so called all heights approach; see \cite{Peyre17} and \cite{Peyre21}.